 The Regulator of Social Housing (RSH) is creating a new system for assessing how well social housing landlords are providing their tenants with quality homes and services.
-The RSH held a consultation on the introduction of a series of Tenant Satisfaction Measures (TSM) as part of this new system.

 - Repairs